sguox002/leetcode/leetcode-all.md

 ->>

 <<-1091	Shortest Path in Binary Matrix    		38.6%	Medium
 given a binary matrix, 1 means blocked.
-You can go 8 directions. regular bfs.
+You can go 8 directions. return the shortest path from top left ot bottom right. regular bfs.
 ->>

 <<-1129	Shortest Path with Alternating Colors    		39.6%	Medium
 assemble the edge with odd/even property and do bfs.
-->>

-<<-1136	Parallel Courses    		61.1%	Hard
-given a list of prerquisitites relations.
-In a semester you can study any number of courses if cleared. return the min semester needed.
-- put all sources in queue and clear them and do bfs.
 ->>

 <<-1197	Minimum Knight Moves    		36.7%	Medium